Bogdonovic, Gobert help streaking Jazz beat Wizards 127-116

+“Obviously, Donovan is one of our key guys, so there’s always going to be a lot of adjustment, a little different from any player,” Jazz coach Quin Snyder said.
+“I thought our guys did a really good job of absorbing that collectively.”

-Bradley Beal scored 25 points for Washington after missing give games with right leg soreness.
+Bradley Beal scored 25 points for Washington after missing five games with right leg soreness.

 Davis Bertans added 18 points and Jordan McRae had 16 .
-Washington lost at home for the first time in four games.
+Washington lost at home for the first time in four games after letting the third-quarter lead evaporate.

+“I think our aggression on both ends of the floor kind of slipped,” Beal said.
+“Turning the ball over, shot selection.
+Sometimes we had a lot of one-pass shots, no-pass shots.
+We were kind of slow pushing the pace.”

 TIP-INS